 The Liechtenstein subsidiary must also have a registered address in this country.

 From a taxation point of view, the subsidiary will be taxed as any other company in Liechtenstein and can benefit from all the advantages this country offers.
+For example, Liechtenstein has a corporate tax rate of only 12.5%.

 For assistance in setting up a subsidiary in Liechtenstein, please contact us.
 Our company registration agents can also assist you in opening any other type of company in Liechtenstein.